AndrewLSimmons/nmaplab/README.md

 # How to Scan a Host using the Nmap Utility in Kali Linux?
 <h2>Description</h2>
-The Network Mapper (Nmap) utility is a common tool used with hackers as well as system administrators to scan a network host or device such as a server, pc, router, etc. The goal of the Nmap utility is to gather information about a targeted system or network. <br /><br />
+The Network Mapper (Nmap) utility is a common tool used with hackers as well as system administrators to scan a network host or device such as a server, pc, router, etc. The goal of the Nmap utility is to gather information about a targeted system or network and find vulnerabilities through the open ports/services being used. <br /><br />
 The information that will be gathered in the Nmap lab includes:<br /><br />
 <li>Open ports</li>
 <li>Services running on the ports</li>